 Since not all of your students are comfortable with raising their hands, they can instead post their questions onto the slide.

 As a result, gathering your students’ questions through a Q&A slide will help you discover any gaps in knowledge among your students and address them as necessary.

-Also Read: How To Host A Successful Q&A Session
+Also Read: How To Host A Successful Q&A Online

 We hope that you are inspired and that you will subsequently try some of these interactive activities in your classroom.